ktd2004/gsoap-onvif/README.md

   	through the project,you can learn how to get the IPC(ip camera)'s RTSP URL, video configuration, WSDL address,
 	and the Device capabilities(such as PTZ),
-  	The project have the security check moudle
+  	The project also have the security check moudle

 ##Tips:
 	my platform is Debian, ubuntu, i didn't compile it int the Redhat or Centos